jbisetto/free-genai-bootcamp-2025/listening_comp/README.md

 5. Launch the frontend: `streamlit run main.py`

 ---

-# Original Documentation

-# language-learning-assistant
-This is for the generative AI bootcamp

-**Difficulty:** Level 200 *(Due to RAG implementation and multiple AWS services integration)*

-**Business Goal:**
-A progressive learning tool that demonstrates how RAG and agents can enhance language learning by grounding responses in real Japanese lesson content.
-The system shows the evolution from basic LLM responses to a fully contextual learning assistant, helping students understand both the technical implementation and practical benefits of RAG.

 **Technical Uncertainty:**
 1. How effectively can we process and structure bilingual (Japanese/English) content for RAG?
 2. What's the optimal way to chunk and embed Japanese language content?